History Camp

 Will I need to supervise my camper during camp hours?

-Museum staff cannot be present in your home.
-We don’t recommend and cannot be responsible if you leave your camper alone under our virtual supervision.
-Some activities may include going outside, cooking, or using scissors/hammers, etc. A schedule will be provided at registration so that you’ll know what museum staff will recommend for your camper to do at set times during camp.
+This is a virtual camp.
+We cannot be present in your home.
+Our staff cannot be responsible if you leave your camper alone under our virtual supervision.
+Some activities may include going outside, cooking, or using scissors/hammers, etc. A schedule is provided at registration so that you’ll know what museum staff will recommend for your camper to do at set times during camp.

 What if social distancing guidelines are relaxed by June/July?